Ryan Bertrand: Senior team

 On 10 August 2012, Bertrand was called up to the senior England team for the first time, for a friendly match against Italy.
 He made his international debut coming on for Leighton Baines in the 78th minute and cleared a shot off the line minutes later from Manolo Gabbiadini which eventually led to England's winning goal as England won the match 2–1.

 On 11 September 2012, Bertrand came on after 73 minutes in the 2014 FIFA World Cup qualification match against Ukraine and crossed the ball that led to the penalty that Frank Lampard converted.
 On 8 October 2012, Bertrand was called up to the England squad for two more qualifying matches, against San Marino and Poland.
 However he missed both matches because of a virus.

 Bertrand came on as a substitute for England away to Italy on 3 March 2015 and he won his fourth full cap, starting for England against Republic of Ireland in Dublin on 7 June 2015.

 Bertrand was part of the squad for UEFA Euro 2016.
 On 1 September 2017, Bertrand scored his first goal for England in a 4–0 World Cup qualifier win over Malta.

 Style of play

 Bertrand has been described as a modern-day full-back who gives assistance in attacking down the flanks, keeping and retaining possession as well as defending and reclaiming possession, making quick runs into the box and often does one-two's with his teammates.
 Bertrand was described by Glenn Roeder, his manager at Norwich, as a defender who "likes to bomb forward and is tenacious in the tackle when defending."
 In a 2018 ESPN FC article about the state of left-backs in England, Michael Cox said that the "only real star is Ryan Bertrand, a truly excellent full-back defensively and offensively".

 Business ventures

 Bertrand is a founder of the fintech brokerage Silicon Markets which provides machine learning and algorithmic trading tools for retail traders in the Foreign Exchange and CFD markets.

+Personal life

+Bertrand's son, Marcell Washington, joined the youth academy of Arsenal on 12 June 2025.